socketkit/bugs/README.md

-# socketkit bugs
+# Socketkit

-This repository includes bug reports from socketkit.com and web.socketkit.com
+This repository is the general repository for information shared between all projects.
+It includes bug reports from socketkit.com.